 The included matching snare measure 14-inch by 5.5-inch, which could be a wonderful value-add.
-In many cases, matching snares are only but placeholders’ throw-ins that come and go.
+In many cases, matching snares are only placeholders’ throw-ins that come and go.
 But Pearl has thought a lot about this inclusion.
-The snare comes a crisp, lively component that gives full meaning to the kit.
+The snare comes with a crisp, lively component that gives full meaning to the kit.

-The snare is the most important component of any drum setup, and the one hears it is made for that purpose.
+The snare is the most important component of any drum setup, and one hears it is made for that purpose.
 Even though it lost some power when tuned below medium, you can always swap it out for a better sound.

 It is the bass drum that made me feel like I had the right gear.
 Pearl has included a specially designed muffling pillow that easily mounts a Velcro string under the drum.
 This feature, with a number of other tone control options, ensures you get the deepest lows.
 And when you tension it just under the medium on both heads, you get the best sound from any bass at this price range.

 The rack toms are all clean and full.
 The subtle brightness they display is only meant to enhance your feeling.
-And you can make them perform better by the quick snap of clear, single-ply heads.
+And you can make them perform better with the quick snap of clear, single-ply heads.

 The flow toms deliver a rick, low and rumbling sound.
 But you will need more tuning time for them than you do for the other drums.